If E.T. didn’t phone home, he’d be hiding out in Moab rock climbing. Find out why this otherworldly destination tops most climbers’ best-of lists.

 I was first introduced to the area by a friend who knew how to get around Mill Creek quite well — something I came to appreciate!
 She took me to an area called Sunny Side, which is just across “the log.”
 With a well-protected 5.8 and a stellar 5.10 called Magic Carpet Ride, this was a great, soft introduction to Mill Creek climbing.
 Mill Creek is crimpy with a lot of balancey, thin movement.
 Don’t get me wrong; there is plenty of steep climbing here at areas like Wicked Crag, but I’ve come to appreciate that Mill Creek is a great place to make my fingertips strong!

 I must admit, I have a large bias towards “the Creek.”
 It holds a special place in my heart after my first time climbing Generic Crack and feeling that first-hand jam that was so solid!
-If you’re looking for the splitter cracks, it’s a world-class Mecca for such an endeavor.
+If you’re looking for the splitter cracks, it’s a world-class mecca for such an endeavor.
 Containing several lifetimes of cracks of all sizes, Indian Creek has something for everyone.

-The mistake I made when visiting the Creek for the first time was focusing on grades.
+The mistake I made when climbing in the Creek for the first time was focusing on grades.
 When discussing a crack, one should merely use a grade as a barometer, understanding that it is hand and body size-dependent!
 Beginning at handcrack sizes (5.10), and becoming harder as we move to either end of the size spectrum from tips fingers to offwidth, it is easy to see the grade and make assumptions.
 However, with smaller hands, I find that the size of the gear is a better metric.
 I find a perfect Black Diamond #2 Camalot an ideal hand.
 I advise being open-minded and take the time to find the size that works for you and learn to speak in that language.

 The towers of Indian Creek